Michilis/cashu-redeem-api/README.md

 2. **Address Resolution** - Resolve Lightning address to LNURLp endpoint
 3. **Invoice Generation** - Create Lightning invoice for the amount
 4. **Token Melting** - Use cashu-ts to melt token and pay invoice
-5. **Status Tracking** - Store and update redemption status with UUID

 ## 🔒 Security Features